liqotech/liqo/docs/pages/User/GettingStarted/test.md

 ---
-title: Use foreign resources
+title: Use resources available in a foreign cluster
 weight: 3
 ---

 This third step allows to verify that the resulting infrastructure works correctly.
 This is done by showing the deployment of a small *Hello World*  service in presence of two peered clusters (*home* and *foreign*).
-This demonstrates the capability of Liqo to start a pod either in the local (*home*) or remote (*foreign*) cluster, transparently, without any change in the user experience.
+This demonstrates the capability of Liqo to leverage resources available in a foreign cluster, and how it can start a pod either in the local (*home*) or remote (*foreign*) cluster, transparently, without any change in the user experience.

 ## Start an Hello World pod